nickjj/plutus/README.md

 to get a feel for using this tool without spending time importing or manually inputting your data.

-The section below on using Plutus covers how to add items.
+The section below on using Plutus covers how everything works.

 ## ⚙️  Using Plutus